 Going There: Site Research

-I’ve just returned from a trip to research sites for my upcoming trilogies set in Greece and Ireland and points in between and will be sharing my adventures on this trek over the next few weeks.
-I started in the wonderful Greek Isle of Crete where I visited the center of the first trilogy, the ancient ruins of Knossos.
+I’ve just returned from a trip to research sites for my upcoming series set in Greece and Ireland and points in between and will be sharing my adventures on this trek over the next few weeks.
+I started in the wonderful Greek Isle of Crete where I visited the center of the first stories, the ancient ruins of Knossos.

 This fabulous site was uncovered about 100 years ago after being buried for some 3,000 years.
 The archeologist restored parts of the buildings, the unique red columns, steps, and rooms, a controversial practice not accepted by today’s archeologists.
 But the reconstructions do offer a sense of the place I found intriguing.
 It was a visit to Crete several years ago that started my whole series.
 When I saw Knossos I knew I wanted to write about these ancient people known today as the Minoans.
-So I began to write what would become my First Golden Threads Trilogy.
+So I began to write what would become my opening book in a series.

 I visited Greece a couple of times before this year’s trip and Stonehenge in England, and visited Ireland a couple of times as well, but as I continue with the series, new books take my characters to different places in these lands, sites I had not seen before, and I wanted to see those places on this trip.